mangandini/url-to-pdf-puppeteer/README.md

 - Desktop user agent
 - Custom CSS to remove annoying cookie popups and overlays

+### Popup and Overlay Removal

+1. **Custom CSS Injection**: Automatically injects CSS that targets common popup selectors and hides them using multiple CSS properties to ensure they don't appear in the final PDF.

+2. **JavaScript DOM Manipulation**: Uses JavaScript to:
+   - Actively remove popup elements from the DOM
+   - Reset body overflow and position properties to prevent scroll locking
+   - Remove classes that might trigger modal behaviors

+3. **MutationObserver**: Implements a dynamic observer that:
+   - Watches for DOM changes during page load
+   - Automatically removes popups that appear after initial page load
+   - Continuously monitors for new elements that match popup selectors

+#### Customizing Element Removal

+You can modify the popup removal behavior by editing the selectors in `pdfGenerator.js`:

+- To target additional elements, add your selectors to the `selectors` array in the `removePopups()` function
+- To modify the CSS hiding behavior, edit the CSS content in the `page.addStyleTag()` call
+- To disable this feature entirely, comment out the relevant sections in the `setupPage()` function

+This feature is particularly useful when converting pages with cookie consent notices, newsletter signups, or other modal dialogs that would otherwise appear in your PDFs.

 ### PDF Generation Process

 1. **URL Loading**: Each URL is loaded in a headless Chrome instance